MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-A17-inference-1ofeach-simulation.md

 \newpage

 4. Report the p-value.
-Based off of this p-value, write a conclusion to the hypothesis test.
+Interpret the p-value in context of the problem.

 \vspace{0.9in}